-- TCP port for JNLP agent agents (Manage Jenkins -> Configure Global Security -> Enable security -> TCP port for JNLP agents).
+- TCP port for Inbound agents (Manage Jenkins -> Configure Global Security -> Enable security -> TCP port for inbound agents).

-- The TCP port needs to be reachable from the Azure agent launched using JNLP.
+- The TCP port needs to be reachable from the Azure agent launched with connecting to the controller.
 It is recommended to use a fixed port so that any necessary firewall exceptions can be made.

-If the Jenkins master is running on Azure, then open an endpoint for "TCP port for JNLP agent agents" and, in case of Windows, add the necessary firewall rules inside virtual machine (Run -> firewall.cpl).
+If the Jenkins controller is running on Azure, then open an endpoint for "TCP port for Inbound agents" and, in case of Windows, add the necessary firewall rules inside virtual machine (Run -> firewall.cpl).

 For the Initialization Script, you can provide a script that will be executed after the VM is provisioned.
 This allows to install any app/tool you need on the agent.
-Please be noted you need to at least install JRE if the image does not have Java pre-installed.
-We prepared a sample script for Linux via SSH, Windows via SSH and Windows via JNLP.
+Please be aware you need to at least install JRE if the image does not have Java pre-installed.
+We prepared a sample script for Linux via SSH, Windows via SSH and Windows via connecting to the controller.
 Please find details in help button.